-Example | Tauira 3 - Land with business premises and stand-alone residence excluded from the bright-line test as business premises house), the land is potentially "residential land", so potentially subject to the bright-line test.
-However, because the land is predominantly (more than 50%) used as Milk Mixer Ltd's business premises, all of the land is excluded from the definition of "residential land".
+Example | Tauira 3 - Land with business premises and stand-alone residence excluded from the bright-line test as business premises

+Milk Mixer Ltd buys a large milk-processing factory.
+On the property is a small house where the factory's caretaker lives.
+Because there is a dwelling on the property (the house), the land is potentially "residential land", so potentially subject to the bright-line test.
+However, because the land is used predominantly as Milk Mixer Ltd's business premises, all of the land is excluded from the definition of "residential land".
 For this reason, the bright-line test would not apply if the property were sold within 2 years of Milk Mixer Ltd's bright-line start date.